 Do you have a specialized service queue with very few agents or agents that are engaged in long and extensive calls?
 Is that the reason why your customers sometimes have to wait before another agent is free?

 There are multiple options to improve customer experience, for instance giving the customer the option for a callback or to leave a voicemail (for a callback you will need to create an input reader - find out more about this topic in this article).

 Another possibility is to enable call-overflow.
-In the scenario we want to discuss today, you would like to be able to forward a customer to another department.
-But you want to offer this option only if a representative in the other department is actually available and only after a certain wait time (let's say the customer should wait for at least 5 minutes before this option can be offered).
+In the scenario we want to discuss today, we would like to forward a customer to another department.
+But we want to offer this option only if a representative in the other department is actually available and only after a certain wait time (let's say the customer should wait for at least 5 minutes before this option can be offered).

 This is how the process could look:

-Before you get started with this call flow, make sure you are familiar with input readers, local events and the different application module types in general.
-This article is already more advanced and won't explain everything step-by-step.
+Before getting started with this call flow, make sure you are familiar with Input Readers, local Automations and the different module types in general.
+This article is more advanced and won't explain everything step-by-step.

 What you need in the babelforce manager app:

 - 2 Audio Player

 Make sure you uploaded the prompts for your call flow.
 One prompt should offer the option to switch to the other queue, and you also need waiting music for when customers are in the queue.
 Alternatively to uploading prompts and use them in an Audio player you can also use a Text to Speech module which reads an individually defined text.
 Click here for more information on our Text to Speech module.

 Create two queues (Queue 1 = the first queue a caller reaches, Queue 2 = the overflow queue, for instance English Support) and add groups of agents that do not overlap too much (you need at least a few more agents in queue 2, otherwise there won't really be an overflow).